wp-plugins/redi-restaurant-reservation/readme.txt

 Supported languages:

 * Danish
-* Deutsch
+* Dutch
 * English
-* Español
+* Estonian
-* Eesti
+* Finnish
-* Français, <a href="http://www.youtube.com/watch?v=MWJKx7onpBs">check out video review</a>
+* French, <a href="http://www.youtube.com/watch?v=MWJKx7onpBs">check out video review</a>
-* Italiano
-* Nederlands
-* Polski
+* German
-* Português
+* Italian
-* Türkçe
+* Polish
-* Svenska
+* Russian
-* Suomi
+* Portuguese (Brazil)
-* Русский
+* Portuguese (Portugal)
-* עברית
+* Spanish
-* 日本語
+* Swedish

 If you need more languages, please contact us!

 = Basic package functionality =
 * View your upcoming reservations from your Mobile/Tablet PC and never miss your customer.
 This page should be open on a Tablet PC and so hostess can see all upcoming reservations for today.
 Page refreshes every 15 min and shows reservations that in past for 3 hours as well as upcoming reservations for next 24 hours.
 By clicking on reservation you will see reservation details.
-Demo version can be accessed using this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
+Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
 * Setup maximum available seats for online reservation by week day
-* Open times.
-This option will enable you to choose between various working hours whichever is most convenient to you.
+* Time shifts.
+Define multiple open/close time by week day.
+Define time before reservation by shift and week day.
 * Support for multiple places.
 Number of places depends on number of subscriptions.
 * Blocked Time.
 Define time range when online reservation should not be accepted.
-Specify a reason why reservations are not accepted at this time to keep your clients happy.
+Specify a reason why reservations are not accepted to explain it to clients.
-* Send client reservation confirmation emails from WordPress account
+* Send client reservation confirmation emails from wordpress account
-* Email template customization for all supported languages

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>
-Please provide API key into comment field.
-You can find API key from setting page.

-Please allow 1 business day for us to confirm your payment and upgrade your account.

-= Additional services (by request) =
+= Additional services =
-* Use your Facebook account for your business.
-Make clients from your Facebook fans. <a href="http://www.slideshare.net/sergeiprokopov/make-clients-from-your-facebook-fans">View presentation.</a>
+* Make clients from your facebook fans. <a href="http://www.slideshare.net/sergeiprokopov/make-clients-from-your-facebook-fans">View presentation.</a>
-* We can offer you white labeled restaurant reservation application for Facebook Application, iPhone/iPad Application, Windows Phone Application or Android Application.
+* We can offer you white labelled restaurant reservation application for Facebook Application, iPhone/iPad Application, Windows Phone Application or Android Application.
 Please send request by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>
-* Enhance your business experience by using our Facebook integration service where we try to provide you with profile pictures of your customers if found.
-You can amaze your customer by knowing him by face when he visits you, especially at the time of first visit.
+* Amaze your customer by knowing him in face when he visits you, especially when he visits you for first time.
+We can offer you Facebook integration where we will try to provide you customer profile picture if exists.
 * Do you want to know what your client thinks about his last visit?
 We will collect it for you.
 * Remind your customer about upcoming reservation via Email or by SMS
 * Collect pre-payment for reservations
-* If you are building a catalogue of restaurants and looking for the perfect reservation plugin for it, we can provide it to you.
+* Are you building catalogue with restaurants and you are looking for reservation plugin for that?
+We can provide it for you.
-* Do you want to write your own module?
-We have an API.
-Contact us to get more information.

-If you would like to add some new functionality or have any other queries, please contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>
+Do you want to have some new functionality or if you have any other questions please contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>

 = Other plugins =
-* If you need to manage more complex reservations, please check our <a href="http://wordpress.org/plugins/redi-reservation/" target="_blank">ReDi Reservation</a> too. plugin too.
+* If you need to manage more complex reservations, please check our <a href="http://wordpress.org/plugins/redi-reservation/" target="_blank">ReDi Reservation</a>
-* Improve your restaurant’s turnaround time by allowing the clients to call a waiter using their smart phones via a mobile web page with our <a href="http://wordpress.org/plugins/qr-code-waiter-calling-system/" target="_blank">Open QR Code Waiter Calling System plugin</a>.
+ plugin too.
 == Installation ==

 1. Click on "Install now" to install plugin